Tree edge list expansion

 Definitely a great action to work with!
 It needs some extra work to accommodate for self paths, and to get to the desired output, but that should be no problem.

 EDITED to reflect added test cases (see input in the original post) and changed desired output (see output in the original post).
+Then EDITED again to fix a bug and add test data inflation.

 Here's the test set I use to verify it all works.